-Governor Phil Murphy (D) highlighted cannabis business progress in the New Jersey State of the State address in Trenton yesterday.
+Governor Phil Murphy (D) highlighted NJ cannabis business progress in the State of the State address at the State House in Trenton.

 He said he “wants the word justice to ring true in every community.”

 Murphy touted their work “undoing the harm the War on Drugs did to our communities.”

 “We are growing an entirely new and broad-based adult-use cannabis industry,” Murphy declared.

 He called it “an industry that is making room for women and minority small business owners, including a guy with us today … Darrin Chandler Jr., who is with us today.
 Come stand up and take a bow.”